Albin Eriksson

-Albin Eriksson (born 20 July 2000) is a Swedish ice hockey winger who is currently playing with the BIK Karlskoga in the HockeyAllsvenskan (Allsv).
+Albin Eriksson (born 20 July 2000) is a Swedish ice hockey winger who is currently playing with the Almtuna IS in the HockeyAllsvenskan (Allsv).
 Eriksson was selected in the second round, 44th overall, of the 2018 NHL Entry Draft by the Dallas Stars.

 Playing career

 Eriksson made his Swedish Hockey League debut playing with Skellefteå AIK during the 2017–18 SHL season.

 In his third season within Skellefteå AIK's squad in the 2019–20 season, Erikdsson was loaned for a month as an injury replacement to Modo Hockey of the HockeyAllsvenskan on 14 November 2019.
 Eriksson made just 3 appearances during his time with Modo before returning to Skellefteå AIK.
 Registering 2 assists in 17 games, Eriksson left SAIK and transferred to fellow SHL club Färjestad BK, signing a two-year contract, on 22 January 2020.
 He added 1 assist in 12 further games before the season was cancelled due to COVID-19.

+After three seasons in the Allsvenskan with BIK Karlskoga and Östersunds IK, Eriksson continued in the league by signing a one-year deal with Almtuna IS on 7 August 2025.